Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Several datasets

-For a given $n$, the goal is to select a common set of covariates $p$ to be used for prediction of the response $Y$ from ${\bf X}={\bf X}^{(p)}$ (the subvector with coordinates in $p$) for each individual distribution $G_j$ from the population, where the coefficients $\widehat{{\bs \beta}}_{j,n}^{(p)}$, which are allowed to vary with $j$, are estimated with a sample of size $n$.
-The relevant prediction error for this task is \eqref{eq:rtild} below.
+For a given $n$, the goal is to select a common set of covariates $\mathpzc P$ to be used for prediction of the response $Y$ from ${\bf X}={\bf X}^{(\mathpzc P)}$ (the subvector with coordinates in $\mathpzc P$) for each individual distribution $G_j$ from the population, or equivalently for a random $G_J$, see below \eqref{eq:rtilda}, where the coefficients $\widehat{{\bs \beta}}_{j,n}^{(\mathpzc P)}$, which are allowed to vary with $j$, are estimated with a sample of size $n$.
+The relevant prediction error for this task is \eqref{eq:rtilda} below.
 When predicting for individual $j$, it may be natural to set $n=N_j$.
 However, other values of $n$ may be of interest in studying the contribution of covariates as a function of the sample size.
-Later (in Section \ref{sec:supersuper}), we use the $\cal J$ samples as a training set for choosing a model to predict for any out-of-sample $G_J$ on the basis of $n$ future observations, where $n$ is not determined in advance since $J$ is not in the training set.
-In this case we use the chosen model, and estimate its parameters on the basis of a dataset of size $n$ from $G_J$.
-The value of $n$ may vary, being the size of the dataset that can be obtained from $G_J$.
+Later (in Section \ref{sec:supersuper}), we use the $\cal J$ datasets as a training set for choosing a model to predict for any out-of-sample $G_J$ on the basis of $n$ future observations, where $n$ is not determined in advance since $J$ is not in the training set.
+In this case we use the chosen subset of covariates, and estimate its parameters on the basis of a dataset of size $n$ from $G_J$.
+The value of $n$ may vary, being the size of the dataset $G_J$.

-In our motivating example (see Section \ref{sec:med}) we have data consisting of a sample of $\cal J$ doctors (more generally, servers) from a given hospital, and for the doctor indexed by $j$, we have a sample of durations of visits (service times) $Y_{ij}$ of $N_j$ patients (customers) along with a set of covariates ${\bf X}_{ij}$ having the joint distribution $G_j$.
-The goal is to select one model, that is, a set of covariates, that will be used to predict a new patient's visit duration for any doctor in the population, who may or may not be in our sample, rather than to consider a different set of covariates for each doctor.